-Over the years, I have written dozens of hymn arrangements which have been well-received by numerous church congregations.
-Despite this, I was hesitant to record these pieces until I found the right vocalist.
-Don’t get me wrong… there have been plenty of good church singers with whom I have performed.
-But jazz wasn’t really their thing.
+Over the years, I have written dozens of hymn arrangements which have been played in many churches of numerous denominations.
+Even so, I was hesitant to record these pieces until I found the right vocalist.
+Don’t get me wrong… there have been plenty of skilled church singers with whom I have performed.
+But in most cases, jazz wasn’t really their thing.

 In a vocalist collaborator, I sought a jazz equal; someone who:

 - could site their favorite Sarah Vaughn, Ella Fitzgerald, Dinah Washington records (among others).

 - was familiar with contemporary jazz singers like Norma Winstone, Dianne Reeves and Kate McGarry.

 - wouldn’t look at me like a deer in headlights if I asked for a flat fifth on a dominant chord.

 - didn’t need coaching regarding phrasing and interpretation.

 Beyond all of this, I hoped to find someone who had a personal connection to the hymns.
 This would ensure the delivery came across as informed, yet authentically sincere.
 Knowing this list was a tall order, I put this project on the back burner for a few years.
 I was in no rush.

 In 2017, I was invited to give a jazz master class at the University of Manitoba, in my hometown of Winnipeg.
 Before giving my presentation, I played two selections with Professors Karl Kohut and Larry Roy.
 Larry and I are old friends, but this was my first time playing with Karl.
 I remember being thoroughly impressed with his bass playing.